katanasushi/upgraded-doodle/README.md

 ```
 ## About

 BaseURL resides in `prod.config.ts`.
+Test data is inside of `coins_data.ts` and `consts.ts`.
 All tests run in parallel, there are two suits, one is for positive flow and one for negative.
-Assumed that since its lightweight it should be fast, because of that 500ms response time is set.
+Assumed that since its lightweight, it should be fast, because of that 500ms response time is set.
-Tests run on nightly basis but also can be ran manually via actions.
+Tests run on nightly basis, but also can be ran manually via actions.
 If you want to run only `GET` you should type `@get` in tags.
-By default there are 5 runners assigned, but this amount can also be changed in actions when running manually.
+By default, there are 5 runners assigned, but this amount can also be changed in actions when running manually.

 ## Bugs